Categories

 The Puerto Madero barrio (neighbourhood) of Buenos Aires

-2. Foreign-issued credit cards in Argentina can be used at a beneficial rate of exchange, close to the Blue rate, meaning that most tourists can happily spend away by this means, and avoid having to carry large sums of foreign cash whilst traveling.
+1. Foreign-issued credit and debit cards represent the best and safest way to pay for most of your travel costs in Argentina and can be used at a beneficial rate of exchange (the MEP rate, close to the Blue rate), meaning that most tourists can avoid having to carry large sums of foreign cash whilst travelling as was the case in the recent past.
 This provides a safe and efficient way for tourists to take advantage of the beneficial exchange rate.
-That said, you should be ready to use cash if circumstances change: if there’s one thing the history of Argentina teaches us it’s that the economy is predictably unpredictable.

-3. When paying with a foreign issued credit card, ensure you choose to pay in Argentine Pesos (not USD) so you can take advantage of the near-blue preferential rate of exchange.
+2. When paying with a foreign issued credit card, ensure you choose to pay in Argentine Pesos (not USD) so you can take advantage of the MEP preferential rate of exchange.

 5. When paying cash in either US dollars or euros, ask what the rate of exchange is before paying, making sure you understand the differential rate you’re being given.
-Take small denomination bills for smaller costs (cafes/restaurants).
+Take small denomination bills for smaller costs (cafes/restaurants) and larger bills for larger exchanges.
+Always carry some local cash for smaller purchases.

 6. Pickpockets know that tourists will likely carry more cash, so be particularly careful in Buenos Aires and other major cities, and always leave your valuables locked away in the hotel safe.